Sunday June 2007

-When Rich came back he did say nearly every day, from the first day he returned, that he was ‘so frightened’.
+When Danny came back he did say nearly every day, from the first day he returned, that he was ‘so frightened’.
 I had forgotten that until now, he would whisper it often ‘I am so frightened’.
-So for the last eleven years I have watched Rich face every fear he had, never give up, cry rivers- even now – and I can assure you he will never do it again.
-If your partner is trying as hard as Rich do you really think that they will do it again?
+Over the years I have watched Danny face every fear he had, watched him never give up, cry rivers- even now – and I can assure you he will never do it again.

 I have communicated with a number of people whose partners are not showing remorse, refuse to go to counselling, ascknowledge their failings but continue to act in the same way.
 To those people I will say what I always say – for me this is the first, primary, golden rule:

 Always have yourself, without yourself you have nothing.
 From there you can decide what you want for you, and then you can decide if that is what you are getting now, and then you can decide what you want to do, based on your circumstances now, and then you can take action, for you!

 There is a risk that you may walk away, your partner may never give you what you really want; and there lies the crux with regard to your decision: whether you want to stay.

 The second is: Do not be afraid of what might happen because the worst has already happened!
 So what is there to be afraid of?

 Only by facing up to these things – becoming stronger – not bitter, will the sadness start to go away.